yyutong/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: List all expenses in a specific category**
+**Use case: Filter all expenses in a specific category**

 **MSS**
-1. User requests to list all the expenses in a specific category
+1. User requests to filter all the expenses in a specific category
+2. UniSave shows a list of expenses in that category

+    Use case ends.

+**Use case: Filter all expenses in a specific date**

+**MSS**
+1. User requests to filter all the expenses in a specific date
+2. UniSave shows a list of expenses saved on that day.

+    Use case ends.

+**Extensions**

+* 1a.
+UniSave detects an error in the entered date.
+    * 1a1.
+UniSave shows an error message with the correct usage of filter expenses by date command.
+    * Use case ends.

+**Use case: Filter all expenses in a specific description**

+**MSS**
+1. User requests to filter all the expenses in a specific description
-2. AddressBook shows a list of expenses in that category
+2. UniSave shows a list of expenses in that category

+    Use case ends.

 **Use case: Set Budget**